Fairy Tale Physics

 Newton’s Laws: A Fairy Tale follows the story of Kip, the youngest of three sons who is gifted only a single apple with which to go into the world and make his fortune.

 He encounters a mathematical wizard named Newton, whose arch-rival Leibnitz is attempting to take over the kingdom.
-The old king has recently passed away, and the law states that whoever is able to create three laws and make the whole kingdom follow those laws will become the next king.
-Newton has a clever plan to invent three laws that everyone already follows, and Kip offers to help him.
-Together they journey to the capital, discovering Newton’s three laws of motion along the way.
+Together they journey to the capital to stop him, discovering Newton’s three laws of motion along the way.

-Newton’s Laws may seem simple, especially because we’ve all heard them already, but they’re more complicated than they seem, and most of us have incorrect intuitions about them.
-I wrote this book to help students build an intuitive foundation that corrects these misconceptions.
+I wrote this book to help students build an intuitive foundation that corrects the most common misconceptions.
 (The biggest one is that objects require force to move – my free body diagram worksheet focuses on this, too.)

 Concepts Introduced